A Diver Attention Estimation Framework for Effective Underwater Human-Robot Interaction: Experimental Evaluations

 \subsubsection{Diver Attention Estimation}

-First, we perform qualitative evaluation on the performance of the proposed diver attention estimation technique.
-We test our algorithm on both the DATT test set (unseen data) and on-board Aqua AUV during a closed-water trial.
+First, we perform qualitative evaluations on the performance of the proposed diver attention estimation technique.
+We test our algorithm on the evaluation set and also in two open-water trials (Square Lake, MN, USA, and Caribbean Sea, off the coast of Barbados).
 Fig.~\ref{fig:qual} presents the qualitative results.
-From the figure we see that the proposed algorithm can accurately estimate the attentiveness of a diver irrespective of the type of scuba gear they are wearing.
+From the figure we see that the proposed algorithm accurately determines the attentiveness of divers irrespective of the type of scuba gear they are wearing.
 It is also evident that the proposed solution works at different distances and in various lighting conditions.
-This is understandable because we used multi-scale learning (using different sizes of anchors) on a feature pyramid and image distortion as a data augmentation scheme, respectively, during the training of DATT-Net (as described in Sec.~\ref{sec:anchor} and Sec.~\ref{sec:implementation_details}).
-Additionally, the algorithm still works even if the majority of the diver's face is not visible due to them looking at a $90$ degree angle with respect to the AUV.
-That means, DATT-Net is indeed benefiting from learning the keypoints geometry.
+This is understandable because we have used multi-scale learning (using different sizes of anchors) on a feature pyramid and image distortion as a data augmentation scheme, respectively, during the training of DATT-Net (as described in Sec.~\ref{sec:anchor} and Sec.~\ref{sec:implementation_details}).
+It is important to note that even though DATT-Net was trained using images collected from closed-water environments, \eg swimming pools, it performs well on both lake and sea images captured by the robot's camera.
+The framework also performs well even when the majority of the diver's face is not visible (\eg because they are facing the AUV at a $90$-degree angle).
+This points to DATT-Net indeed benefiting from learning the geometry of the keypoints.